How Much Time do I have to Bring a Lawsuit Against My Employer in California?

-The statute of limitations for bringing an employment lawsuit varies with the type of employment law claim we’re talking about.
+The statute of limitations for bringing an employment lawsuit in California varies with the type of employment law claim we’re talking about.

 For example, if you’re a union employee, you only have six (6) months to file a claim that your employer breached your Collective Bargaining Agreement and that your union breached its duty to fairly represent you.

 You have just one (1) year from the date that you’ve been harassed, discriminated or retaliated against to file an administrative complaint of discrimination with the California Department of Fair Employment and Housing, and only one (1) year from your Right to Sue Notice from that Department to file a discrimination, harassment or retaliation lawsuit.